 Most individuals who filed at the site had missed one or both stimulus payments from 2020 because of tax identity theft or because they had never filed taxes and the IRS did not have their information.
 Notably, every one of the 45 youth who filed through the site received a refund.
 Collectively, they received more than $135,000 in state and federal tax refunds.
 Because they filed, all received funds to help pay for housing, vehicle repairs, food, and debts incurred during the pandemic.

 Where to learn more about trusted tax resources

 Despite years of mailers and other outreach to inform people of available cash assistance, as many as 1 in 5 eligible recipients do not receive their cash assistance because they don’t file tax returns.

-However, new efforts show that outreach from trusted messengers such as schools and social service agencies can substantially increase tax filing, especially when it is combined with a referral to simplified tax filing resources and, for those with more complex tax situations like the foster youth described above, expert tax assistance.
+However, efforts show that outreach from trusted messengers such as schools and social service agencies can substantially increase tax filing, especially when it is combined with a referral to simplified tax filing resources and, for those with more complex tax situations like the foster youth described above, expert tax assistance.
 These efforts are helping many more people with no or low incomes get thousands of dollars in cash assistance by filing a tax return.

 - Lessons learned from outreach in Massachusetts to encourage tax filing to claim CTC

 - Lessons learned on connecting people to simplified online tax filing to claim CTC